fermyon/developer/content/spin/serverless-ai-hello-world.md

 ```

 Let’s initialize the plugin.
-This command essentially deploys the Spin app to a Cloud GPU proxy and generates a runtime-config.
+This command essentially deploys the Spin app to a Cloud GPU proxy and generates a runtime-config:

 ```bash
 $ spin cloud-gpu init